Top Paternity & Father’s Rights Lawyers in Houston

-An SAPCR creates the parent-child relationship.
+A SAPCR establishes the parent-child relationship.
 Without a court order in place, each parent has equal rights to the child.
-Either parent could then move away with the child or attempt to prevent the other parent from seeing the child.
-As a father, if you have not executed the proper documents at the hospital you could be denied access to your child until you are adjudicated as the father.
-Even if the parents are getting along, you should still establish a legal relationship with the help of experienced paternity lawyers.
+Either parent could move away with the child, or attempt to prevent the other parent from seeing the child.
+If you have not established your parent-child relationship, it’s best to speak with a father’s rights attorney.
+If you have not executed the proper documents as a parent, you could be denied access to your child until you are adjudicated as the father.

-Most courts require child support, even if the parents agree otherwise, unless the parents are living together.
+Most courts require child support unless the parents are living together, even if the parents agree otherwise.
 Child support is intended to benefit the child and is presumed to be in the child’s best interest, so courts are reluctant to waive child support.

-If you truly believe your case is exceptional, you may want to speak with one of the paternity lawyers at Ramos Law Group to determine if child support is needed.
+If you truly believe your case is exceptional, you may want to speak with one of the father’s rights attorneys at Ramos Law Group to determine if child support is needed.

 There is no standard possession order for children under the age of three.
 The court will look at the age and needs of each individual child in determining visitation.
 Most courts believe that frequent, short periods of contact are the best solution.
 Some courts will order “phased in” periods of possession until the child turns three.

 Under phased in possession, the parent will spend increasingly longer periods of time with the child building up to the standard possession order.